 Denver Relief Consulting was formed in 2012 with the mission to assist other states by helping them accomplish what Denver Relief has in Colorado.
 More so than any other consultants in the industry, Kayvan and his team spoke about the need to normalize this industry and to give back.
 They now have clients in 13 states, Washington D.C., Canada, Colombia and Australia.
 Their consulting services range from state application submissions, facility design, policies and procedures development, employee training, regulatory navigation, research and development, vendor relations, cultivation guidance and more.

 Kayvan’s consulting specialty is a comprehensive approach to the business side of cannabis and provides his services for the multitude of documents, licenses, records, and accounting that are necessary to ensure the future viability and legal protection of any medical cannabis business.
-He also currently sits on the Board of Directors for the National Cannabis Industry Association, Illinois Cannabis Industry Association, Nevada Cannabis Industry Association, is a founding Council Member of the Council on Responsible Cannabis Regulation and was recently appointed to the Board of Trustees for Students for Sensible Drug Policy.
+He also helps lead the following organizations:

 Kayvan was also a candidate for one of Denver City Council’s two at-large seats in 2015 and was unsuccessful in that bid, but operated a campaign that was largely noticed and unique in its approach and ability to reach otherwise disengaged voters.